 There’s little chance for this to lead to trouble, as sensitive documents like wills won’t be entering the scanning and destruction process from the get-go—helping employees to easily identify what documents need shredding and what needs keeping.

-Similarly, a company’s day-forward scanning processes creates a constant stream of old paper copies, making a shred-all policy a perfect fit to go hand-in-hand with the ongoing process as well.
+Similarly, a company’s day-forward scanning processes create a constant stream of old paper copies, making a shred-all policy a perfect fit to go hand-in-hand with the ongoing process as well.

 Get Free Quotes on Document Shredding for Your Old Paper Files Today